jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 To run a server as a Directory, it should be configured with `--directoryserver localhost` (that is, making itself the Directory to query for servers).
 When running a server with the GUI, select "Custom" from the Directory drop-down list.

-#### Points to note about Custom Directories
+#### Points to note about Directories

 - If you want to control which servers can register with your Directory, you can enable a whitelist with the `--listfilter` command line option.
 See the section on command line options later in this document.

-- When running a Directory behind a NAT firewall on a private network, use the `--serverpublicip` option to specify the public IP address of the server(s) being listed by your Directory.
+- When running a Directory behind a NAT firewall on a private network, use the `--serverpublicip` option to specify the public IP address of the server(s) being listed by your Directory if those servers are on the same LAN / with the same public IP as the Directory.
 This is necessary to allow clients on the public Internet to connect to them via NAT.
 Note that for the servers using this option, you will still need proper port forwarding in your router/firewall.

 # Bandwidth use